JorjaFox/library/site/content/posts/news/2010/todayonline.md

 "I felt bad," she told Today of her departure.
 "People were showing support, but it was actually my fault that I was leaving.
 I had made the decision and it was a hard one to make.

 "I left CSI because I was exhausted and I wanted to take some time off.
-I was literally crying, but I said to the executive producer, Carol Mendelsohn, &#8216;I'd love to visit sometime,"] Fox said about her controversial and abrupt departure.
+I was literally crying, but I said to the executive producer, Carol Mendelsohn, &#8216;I'd love to visit sometime,'" Fox said about her controversial and abrupt departure.
 "I never thought they would ever call again!"

 And it seems after playing a character for 10 years, it really is hard to completely get away from her - even with a self-imposed break to write, travel and produce a play.